flutter/website/src/docs/cookbook/forms/text-field-changes.md

 ### Listen to the controller for changes

-Finally, listen to the `TextEditingController` and run the `_printLatestValue()` method when the text changes.
-Use the [`addListener()`]({{site.api}}/flutter/foundation/ChangeNotifier/addListener.html) method to achieve this task.
+Finally, listen to the `TextEditingController` and call the `_printLatestValue()` method when the text changes.
+Use the [`addListener()`]({{site.api}}/flutter/foundation/ChangeNotifier/addListener.html) method for this purpose.

 Begin listening for changes when the `_MyCustomFormState` class is initialized, and stop listening when the `_MyCustomFormState` is disposed.

 <!-- skip -->
 ```dart